-Cheese and charcuterie boards are everywhere across social media.
+While a traditional arroz con leche recipe never fails to please, cheese and charcuterie boards are everywhere across social media.
 Not only do they make a stunning appetizer, but they are also great for entertaining.
 Inspired by a traditional combination, we’ve created our own lovely dessert spread that will definitely wow your guests at your next dinner party!

 This Sweet Arancini Dessert Board has all the elements of a great dessert charcuterie board.
 Follow our ingredient suggestions or make it your own by following the tips below: